lkellar/eecs-497-backend/README.md

       {
            "english": "dog",
            "translation": "ᎩᏟ",
-           "definition": null
+           "definition": null,
+           "id": 21
        },
        {
            "english": "catfish",
            "translation": "ᎤᏍᏉᎴᏆ",
-           "definition": "A group of fish named for their prominent barbels, resembling a cat's whiskers" }
+           "definition": "A group of fish named for their prominent barbels, resembling a cat's whiskers", "id": 500
+       }
    ],
    "lessons": [